Sétif: Geology and relief

 The geology of Sétif is defined by its location on the high plateaus of the Little Kabylie region in northeastern Algeria.
 The city is situated on sedimentary rock formations composed mainly of sandstones, marls, and limestones.
 These rock formations are rich in mineral resources, including iron, lead, and zinc, which have played a significant role in the economic development of the region.
 The geology of the area is also characterized by its high altitude, which provides a cooler climate and stunning views of the surrounding mountains and valleys.
 The geology and relief of Sétif work together to create a unique environment that sets it apart from other cities in the region.
 The diverse and varied landscape provides a rich and interesting environment, with features such as towering cliffs, rolling hills, and fertile valleys all contributing to the character of the region.

-The city of is located in a region that is characterized by a great diversity in its geological formations, whether in terms of age, nature, or affiliation to the geological units.
+The city is located in a region that is characterized by a great diversity in its geological formations, whether in terms of age, nature, or affiliation to the geological units.
 This is what the geological map of the city shows, where there are three main groups:

-Formations of the Rbai Era, which are divided into three types: Modern formations: Representing Tmai, granite, and limestone, which are located near the main wadies, where erosion is still active, and these deposits form a group of areas near these wadies, especially along the Boslam valley.
-Undefined formations: Formed from the slopes deposits of Tmai and granite and form arable land for agriculture, which spreads along the main wadies in a circular shape.
+Formations of the Rbai Era, which are divided into three types: Modern formations: Representing Tmai, granite, and limestone, which are located near the main wadis, where erosion is still active, and these deposits form a group of areas near these wadis, especially along the Boslam valley.
+Undefined formations: Formed from the slopes deposits of Tmai and granite and form arable land for agriculture, which spreads along the main wadis in a circular shape.
 Sometimes they form a group of small plateaus, the most important of which is the Fermatou plateau.
 Ancient formations: Representing clays from the Bechar sea and flanks of the Philakron formation, with a feature that distinguishes it by the uplift of the Setifian high plateau.

 Formations of the Tertiary Era: Paleocene Formations: Representing sand, Tmai limestone and clay.
 It is located in the form of a wide strip in the eastern side, narrowing to the west with some northern and southern branches.
 These formations form the foundation on which the city of Setif is located.

 Formations of the Paleozoic Era: Formations of the Permian and Lothian: Representing white clay with cracks of black silica.
 They are located in narrow areas to the north of the city Cambrian and Mastricht formations: Represents white clay with fragments of sandstone and black shale.
 They are located in limited areas in the eastern part of the city.

 This geographical diversity reflects the historical, cultural and economic richness of the city of Setif and its surrounding areas, making it a unique destination for geological tourism.